 Size is another factor that impacts organizational design.
 Small organizations are usually responsive, flexible, flat, organic, and entrepreneurial.
 Large organizations create value through efficiencies, have a global reach and brand, a more stable market, and put more emphasis on managers.
 This leads to different organizational design choices.

 As organizations grow, they go through different stages of development.
-Knowing which stage an organization is in helps to spot misalignment between the organizational goals and strategy and the organizational structure.
+Knowing which stage of organizational life cycle a company is in helps to spot misalignment between the organizational goals and strategy and the organizational structure.
 In addition, it helps to identify which crisis the organization is likely to face.

 Every organization has its own unique culture based on their values, assumptions, beliefs, attitudes, feelings, stories, heroes, symbols, language, and habits.
 These cultures are best summarized in the competing values framework.

-This framework proposes that there are a number of competing values in an organization: flexibility vs. stability, and an internal vs. external focus.
-The values compete, meaning that it is not possible to be both stable and flexible, or both internal and external focused.
+This culture framework proposes that there are a number of competing values in an organization: flexibility vs. stability, and an internal vs. external focus.
+The values compete, meaning that it is not possible to be both stable and flexible, or both internally and externally focused.